wieden-kennedy/autoscalebot/README.md

 Available settings
 -------------------

 Heroku-autoscale has a bunch of settings, so you should be able to tune it for most needs.
 The settings allow for a choice and configuration of measurement, decision, scale, and notification backends.
-Below is an example handling scaling for web and celery dynos.
+Below is an example handling scaling for web and celery processes.
 See below for detailed backend documentation.

 ```python
 AUTOSCALE_SETTINGS = {